OpenShopChannel/WSC-Patcher/docs/patch_overwrite_ios.md

 By default, the PowerPC core (Broadway) has memory protections enabled, preventing from us editing IOS's memory in MEM2.
 We need to apply several patches to achieve our goal.

+---
-1. e need to obtain access to overwriting IOS memory.
+First, we need to obtain access to overwriting IOS memory.
 We set the Access Rights field in the WAD's Title Metadata (or `.tmd`) to 0x00000003, permitting memory access.
 We will use this with `MEM2_PROT` later.

 This is thankfully a very quick fix.

+---
-2. We need to find space to put our own custom function within the binary.
+Second, we need to find space to put our own custom function within the binary.

 Via symbols within the main ARC, we find a C++ class named `textinput::EventObserver` with 4 functions in a row that immediately `blr` - returning with no other logic: